Frank Castle (Marvel Cinematic Universe): Appearances

 Jon Bernthal first portrays Frank Castle / Punisher in two of the Netflix series of the Marvel Cinematic Universe by Marvel Television: introduced in a supporting role in the second season of Daredevil (2016), he later starred as the character in the spin-off series The Punisher (2017–2019).
-Bernthal reprises the role in Marvel Studios productions, beginning with the Disney+ series Daredevil: Born Again (2025–present), and followed by an untitled Punisher television special (2026), marketed under the "Marvel Studios Special Presentation" banner, and the film Spider-Man: Brand New Day (2026).
+Bernthal reprises the role in Marvel Studios productions, beginning with the Disney+ series Daredevil: Born Again (2025), and followed by the television special The Punisher: One Last Kill (2026), marketed under the "Marvel Television Special Presentation" banner, and the film Spider-Man: Brand New Day (2026), which marked the character's theatrical debut.

 Characterization

 Daredevil season two showrunner Doug Petrie stated that Robert De Niro's character Travis Bickle from the film Taxi Driver (1976) was an influence on the character, as well as current events, saying, "Taking lethal justice into your own hands in America in 2015 is tricky shit.
 We have not shied away from the rich complicated reality of Now.
 If you've got a gun and you're not the police you're going to incite strong feelings."
 Bernthal added that "This character has resonated with law enforcement and military ... and the best thing about him is that if he offends you, he just doesn't care."
 Bernthal studied all the previous portrayals of Punisher, saying, "once you devour and eat up as much as you can, my way is to make it as personal as possible".
 On how Castle resonates with him, Bernthal said, "He ain't got a fucking cape.
 He ain't got any superpowers.
 He's a fucking tortured, angry father and husband who's living in this unbelievable world of darkness and loss and torment."
 Bernthal added that there would be "a military component" in the series since Castle is "a soldier...
 [The series] will be somewhat centered on that".
 He also stated that "the character that was portrayed on Daredevil season two was sort of the origin tale of how this guy became the Punisher, why he put on the vest."
 Bernthal noted he "always want[ed] to preserve the essence of" Castle, who Bernthal described as "brutal", "damaged," and "tortured", by exploring "the pain and what's behind the violence and the reason why he's committing the violence" that is "utterly satisfying and addictive for him".